ahmedkaludi/wp-database-backup/readme.txt

   <br>5)Click Browse.
 Locate the backup file stored on your computer.
   <br>6)Click the Go button

- Q-Always get an empty (0 bits) backup file?
+ = Always get an empty (0 bits) backup file? =
- <br>Ans-This is generally caused by an access denied problem.
+ This is generally caused by an access denied problem.
  <br>You don't have permission to write in the wp-content/uploads.
  <br>Please check if you have the read write permission on the folder.

-Q.On Click Create New Database Backup it goes to blank page.
-<br>Ans: if the site is very large, it takes time to create the database backup.
+= On Click Create New Database Backup it goes to blank page = if the site is very large, it takes time to create the database backup.
 And if the server execution time is set to low value, you get go to blank page.
 There may be chance your server max execution time is 30 second.
 Please check debug log file.
 You will need to ask your hosting services to increase the execution time and the plugin will work fine for large data.
 You can also try to increase execution time.
 Please make below changes – Add below line